dimakm/Jax-Eats/README.md

 ## Important

 Please note that the **Service Worker** works only in the **production build**.
-The project was created with create-react-app and I used the created service worker for it.
+The project was created with create-react-app and I used the created service worker for it, so if you want to use the service worker create-react-app in your computer and put my files in it.

 ## How to run the project